David Simpson (artist): Early life and education

-Military

 Simpson joined the Navy in 1945, when he was seventeen-years-old.
 For three years, he served as a Hospital Corpsman stationed near the Mexican border in El Centro, California.
 After staying on an extra year to help fellow hospital staff with the repercussions of war, Simpson left the Navy in 1949.

 Education

 Simpson used payments from the G.I.
-Bill to attend the San Francisco Art Institute, earning his BFA in 1956.
-He went on to receive his Master of Arts and Junior College Teaching Credential from San Francisco State University (then San Francisco State College) in 1958.
+Bill to attend the San Francisco Art Institute, earning his BFA in 1951.
+He went on to receive his Master of Arts from San Francisco State University (then San Francisco State College) in 1958.

 While in school, Simpson worked the graveyard shift at a gas station and managed the campus cafeteria to cover tuition costs.
 Simpson has said that studying under professors like Clyfford Still, David Park, and Elmer Bischoff helped him realize that he, too, could make a living teaching and producing art.